How To Train For a 5k (And Love It) + 5k Training Plan

 Even if you’re the type of person who goes with the flow and wings it, I don’t recommend training for a race without a plan.

-• You might get going too slowly so that you’re not ready by the time race day arrives.
+• You might get going too slowly, so you’re not ready when race day arrives.

 • You might start off too fast and get injured, causing you to drop out.

-• Without a plan, you’re likely to skip more days, which negatively affects your progress and fitness level.
+• Without a plan, you’ll likely skip more days, negatively affecting your progress and fitness.

 Most training plans will outline a strategy for segments of running and walking, but if not you need a strategy.

-Each week, increase that jogging time and decrease the walking time.
+Each week, increase your jogging time and decrease your walking time.

 Step 4: Work on Your Diet